omkhalane/omkhalane/README.md

-# Hi, I'm Om Jitendra Khalane 👋
+# Hi, I'm Om  Khalane 👋

 Welcome to my GitHub profile!
 I'm a first-year Computer Science and Engineering student at **Pimpri Chinchwad College of Engineering**.
 I'm passionate about coding, software development, and problem-solving.
 I'm always eager to learn new technologies and improve my skills.